-The Most Famous Mosques in Istanbul
+Top Mosques in Istanbul

 Istanbul is the largest city in Turkey and one of the main tourist destinations for tourists to observe the most famous mosques in Istanbul.
 The city has a very artistic combination of historical and recreational attractions, which brings in a large number of annual travelers.
 One of the symbols of the city of Istanbul, the capital of the Ottoman Empire, is the mosques that exist in this city.

-Hagia Sophia Museum
+Hagia Sophia Museum near Basilica Cistern

 One of the most famous mosques in Istanbul, which is very popular among travelers and those who travel to this city, is the Hagia Sophia Mosque.
-The mosque is actually a symbol of the city of Istanbul and was the largest church in the world for several centuries, until in 1453 it was converted into a mosque by order of Muhammad the Conqueror.
+The mosque is actually a symbol of the city of Istanbul and was the largest church in the world for several centuries until, in 1453, it was converted into a mosque by order of Muhammad the Conqueror.

-In 1353, the Hagia Sophia Mosque was turned into a magnificent and beautiful museum by Ataturk’s order, so that thousands of tourists could visit this historic mosque in Istanbul every year.
+In 1353, the Hagia Sophia Mosque was turned into a magnificent and beautiful museum by Ataturk’s order so that thousands of tourists could visit this historic mosque in Istanbul every year.

 The Blue Mosque next to the Hagia Sophia

-Rüstem Pasha Mosque
+Rüstem Pasha Mosque close to Spice Bazaar

 At the main entrance of the Bosporus Strait, near the Golden Horn, there is a mosque called Eyüp Sultan.
 This mosque is one of the most important mosques in Turkey.
 The main reason for the popularity of Eyüp Sultan Mosque is the existence of the tomb of Abu Ayyub al-Ansari, one of the friends of the Prophet Muhammad.